 Download our Guide for Educators, created in collaboration with Stony Brook University’s Center for News Literacy, which contains a news literacy lesson plan, 10 suggested exercises, and reference information to guide your students in using NewsGuard.

-From Long Island, New York to Toledo, Ohio to Honolulu, Hawaii, more than 200 libraries across the U.S. use NewsGuard as a news literacy tool and research reference.
+From Long Island, New York to Toledo, Ohio to Honolulu, Hawaii, more than 200 libraries across the U.S. and U.K. use NewsGuard as a news literacy tool and research reference.
 And the list is growing rapidly.

 Public and academic libraries install NewsGuard on library computers and distribute information about NewsGuard, arming their patrons with a research tool to help them sift through online information.
 Libraries can choose to become an official NewsGuard library partner, or simply distribute NewsGuard as a resource.